maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

 </figure>

 ### My kit
 I started by defining all my parameters.
+AS you can see, I input the kerf value in the "fit" parameter in SolidWorks that I added or subtracted to every joint in the design.

 <figure> <center>
   <img src="./../../img/mod03/pressFitParams.jpg" alt="logo text" width="80%" />